 You could be the deal breaker.

 But management should be careful not to stifle a team’s productivity and success by cutting out the team’s participation in their evaluation.
 Failing to include the team itself in establishing how the team should be measured does little to encourage and empower them.
 When assessing teamwork, dictating what measurements should be utilized without including them can prove to be counterproductive.

 So, let the team be a part of their evaluation process.
 Once the team clearly understands their objectives and how each team member will play a role in achieving set goals, they should be able to determine how best to assess their performance as a group.
 A good team is able to determine if they took the best route to get to their successful destination.
 How difficult was it to get from point A to point B and what were the obstacles?

 Not another test!
 If you remember your school days, you’ll likely remember the pop quizzes, multiple choice and essay questions, and the other various ways that you were tested on your progress.
 The best assessment should reflect an effective way of determining if goals are being met.

-Here are a few considerations to help you and the team track progress:
+Here are a few considerations when assessing teamwork.
+They will help you and the team track progress: